 "Throbbing with truthful understanding of women, and sorrow, regret, salvation and vegetable gardening."
 Daily Mail UK

-Adventures With Colour
+Adventures With Colour - SOLD OUT

 An Early Years Project With Orla Kelly

 Artist Orla Kelly has carefully designed these two explorative pre and post show workshops to explore a variety of creative and playful elements from the show ‘White’, which you will attend on Thursday 30 Nov at 11am.
 The workshops will include storytelling, movement and painting, creative investigation of colour and what happens when things start out white, but then red, yellow and blue begin to appear!

 THURSDAYS: 23 NOV, 30 NOV (SHOW), 7 DEC 2017

 10.30AM-11.30AM Ages 2-4 Years Cost: €20 (Plus Show Tickets at €5)

 If you are interested in your crèche taking part, please contact email@example.com or on 01 8098029.